odan/odan.github.io/_posts/2020-12-22-php8-compatibility-check.md

 composer require squizlabs/php_codesniffer --dev
 ```

-Then install the "PHPCompatibility" rulesets using this command:
+Then install the "PHPCompatibility" rules using this command:

 ```
 composer require phpcompatibility/php-compatibility --dev